dBinet/SquirrelAttack/README.md

 - `data/attacks.json` – Predefined 4-cell attack patterns used each turn.
  - `data/characters.json` – Simple pixel art descriptions for the alien and mech.
   Shapes may be grouped under named keys (for example `"left_arm"`) inside the `shapes` dictionary.
-Each entry may contain an array of shapes or a single shape dictionary.
+Each group now stores a `health` value equal to the number of grid squares covered by that group and a `shapes` array describing the rectangles.
 Each entry can optionally include an `outline_color` array used when drawing the sprite.
 Shape positions are specified using grid coordinates measured from the top-left corner of the sprite canvas and negative values are no longer supported.

 ## Getting Started
 1. Open the folder in Godot 4.x.